About your personal and extended radiation care team at Princeton Radiation Oncology.

 Radiation Oncologist – The specialist responsible for your radiation treatment.

 The leader of your Personal Care Team, your radiation oncologist is a specialist in treating cancer with radiation.
 At Princeton Radiation Oncology Center, all our radiation oncologists are board-certified by the American Board of Radiology.
 Your radiation oncologist is responsible for planning your care and prescribing and supervising your treatment.

 You will see your radiation oncologist on your first visit to the center and during the planning stages of your treatment.
 Once your daily treatments begin, you’ll be scheduled to see your radiation oncologist at least once per week to monitor your progress, including (if possible) response to the treatment as well as treatment side effects.

 Radiation Therapist – Specially trained to deliver your treatment.

-The member of your Personal Care Team responsible for delivering the daily treatment prescribed by the radiation oncologist, your PRO radiation therapist is certified by the American Registry of Radiologic Technology and licensed by the State of New Jersey.
+The member of your Personal Care Team responsible for delivering the daily treatment prescribed by the radiation oncologist, your Princeton Radiation Oncology radiation therapist is certified by the American Registry of Radiologic Technology and licensed by the State of New Jersey.
 They’re trained in operating the technology that delivers radiation therapy and in catering to your needs.